kailash-manasarovar/statement/docs/timeline/2024/january.md

 - I mention this on Twitter: https://x.com/1FRGVN/status/1748488576860389657.
 - How do they do it?
 I ask: https://x.com/1FRGVN/status/1748485970272419873.
 - I thought it might be cookies but I used someone else's device once to check and the results were the same.
 Unless they had hacked that person's phone too.

-### `@JackChardwood` account content completely changed

-- Up until early January, on my `@JackChardwood` account, I see mostly rather dull content about tech and self-help, motivational stuff.
-It's really very boring.
-- Suddenly, the timeline has completely changed and it is now posting spiritual content, love and romance content, nothing like I was seeing before.
-- It's weird.
-I note it: https://x.com/JackChardwood/status/1750917604393308599

 ## Lucia in the dark room with Domingo